 Have you ever finished a lesson early and wondered what to do with the class for the rest of the period?
-This doesn’t happen to me very often.
 I usually have the opposite problem.
 I’m usually working my tail off trying to fit everything in.
-However, the other day the Earth must have tilted on its axis, because I unexpectedly ended up with and extra 15 minutes of class time.
+However, the Earth must have tilted on its axis the other day because I unexpectedly ended up with an extra 15 minutes of class time.
 Now what??
-It took one of my students all of 2 seconds to suggest trashketball.
-Not only is it one of my favorites, trashketball is a student approved review game that keeps my class excited about learning.
-We had already played it this year, so my students knew all about it.
+It took my students all of 2 seconds to suggest trashketball.
+They know I love it as much as they do.
+Many math reviews are painful, tedious, and slow.
+Trashketball, on the other hand, is effective, engaging, and keeps my students excited about learning.
+It also helps the time fly!

 Setting Up Trashketball